4GeeksAcademy/cybersecurity-syllabus/00-prework/intro-bootcamp.md

 ---
-title: "Introduction to Cybersecurity Bootcamp"
+title: Introduction to Cybersecurity Bootcamp
-subtitle: "Empowering Tomorrow's Cyber Guardians: Dive Into Our Intensive 16-Week Cybersecurity Bootcamp for Lucrative Career Opportunities!"
-tags: ["networking", "cybersecurity"]
+tags:
+  - networking
+  - cybersecurity
-authors: ["arnaldoperez"]
+authors:
+  - arnaldoperez
+description: >-
+  Join our 16-week Cybersecurity Bootcamp to master ethical hacking and secure a high-paying career.
+Discover your potential today!
 ---
 Welcome to 4Geeks Academy's cybersecurity bootcamp.
 During this intensive 16-week program you will experience very substantial and intense cybersecurity and hacking learning that will prepare you to find your first job in one of today's highest paying professions.

 ## What to expect from this program?